-The Big Spring Police Department reported the following activity between 7 a.m.
-Friday and 7 a.m.
-Saturday:
+The Big Spring Police Department reported the following activity between 9 a.m.
+Saturday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

 â€¢ THEFT was reported:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

 â€¢ LAURA CONTRERAS STARR, 32, of 2506 Carlton, was arrested Wednesday on warrants for failure to report change of address/name and failure to appear.